markjprice/tools-skills-net8/README.md

 - Chapter 17 Design Patterns and Principles
 - Chapter 18 Software and Solution Architecture Foundations
 - Chapter 19 Your Career, Teamwork, and Interviews

+**Appendix**
+- Appendix, Answers to the Test Your Knowledge Questions, is included in the free PDF bundle: https://packt.link/supplementary-content-9781837635207.

 ## Code editors and the solutions